 How long will it take me to climb Cadair Idris?

 This depends on your fitness level, the weather and the route you take.
 You can take three recommended routes to the summit of this mountain.
-Roughly it will take 5-6 hours to get there and back.
+It will take roughly 5-6 hours to get there and back.

 How difficult is it to climb?

-There are three routes you can take, and they are all reasonably difficult, whichever route you choose.
-There are all designated hard/strenuous routes.
-Plan, prepare and select a way most suitable for you.
+You can take three routes, which are all reasonably challenging, whichever path you choose.
+They are all designated hard/strenuous routes.
+Plan, prepare, and select the route most suitable for you.

 Will I need a map and a compass?

 Some routes are signposted.
-However, it’s always ideal to take both a map and a compass in case there is poor visibility during the climb.
+However, it’s always ideal to take both a map and a compass in case of poor visibility during the climb.

 Should I pack food?

-Are you ready to take one some of the best mountains in the UK?
+Are you ready to take on some of the best mountains in the UK?
 Yes!
-Then go for it; just follow safety advice, prepare thoroughly and have a great time enjoying nature’s giants.
+Then go for it; follow safety advice, prepare thoroughly and enjoy nature’s giants.
 In the comments, let us know if you have climbed any of our chosen mountains.